Freyja-Folkvangr/ragpycp/README.md

 Open file ```./ragcp/settings.py``` and search the string ```# User settings```, below that line are the variables you can change.

-- ``FEED_ENABLED``: Enable or disable dynamic index that reads an  RSS Feed to populate news automatically.
+- ``FEED_ENABLED``: Enable or disable dynamic index that reads an  RSS Feed to populate news automatically. (default: True)

+- ``STATIC_CONTENT``: Do not show post and RSS content, shows an static welcome page instead. (default: False)

+- ``CHANGELOG_ENABLED``: Show changelog tab

+- ``RAGCP_CHANGELOG``: Show RagCP commit messages to allow users stay up to date of what they can do with the CP.
+Requires CHANGELOG_ENABLED: True and GITHUB_TOKEN

 # Optional environment variables